rossigee/wordpress-cd/README.md

 ### GitLab

-The deployment script can detect that it is being run in GitLab by the existence of [environment variables]() beginning with 'CI_'.
+The deployment script can detect that it is being run in GitLab by the existence of [environment variables]() beginning with `CI_`.

-An example '.gitlab-ci.yml' for a site repository stored on GitLab might look like this:
+An example `.gitlab-ci.yml` for a site repository stored on GitLab might look like this:

 ```yaml
 stages: